 Mauritania has secured sufficient resources to meet the ACT and RDT requirements for 2020 and is implementing iCCM at scale.
+The country has submitted insecticide resistance data to WHO.
 Mauritania has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Scorecard.
 Mauritania has launched its Zero Malaria Starts with Me campaign.